reeceawalsh/Find-Dining/README.md

 Type 'git checkout <name>' to go to the branch. e.g. git checkout login-page.

-Type 'npm run dev' to start the website.
+Type 'npm run dev' in the frontend and 'npm run develop' in the backend to start the website.
 It will show you the url in the terminal.
 Open the url and you can see the website.
 The file structure of the code is the same as the structure of the url.